koriandrei/markdown-cv/index.md

 Developing networking features for a custom C++ ECS runtime, enabling scaling to high CCU.

-* Implemented delta compression for network traffic
+* Identified opportunity for improving bandwidth and implemented delta compression for network traffic
 * Implemented cross-server replication to show players from other servers
 * Continuously explored and maintained server performance